MCO Terminal C UK Guide: Airlines, Arrivals & What to Expect

 Which UK airlines fly from MCO Terminal C?

-British Airways, Aer Lingus, and Norse Atlantic Airways all currently operate from Terminal C at Orlando International Airport.
-From 28th April 2026, Virgin Atlantic will also move to Terminal C, meaning every major UK airline flying to Orlando will operate from the same terminal.
+British Airways, Aer Lingus, Norse Atlantic Airways and Virgin Atlantic all operate from Terminal C at Orlando International Airport.
+Virgin Atlantic completed its move to Terminal C on 30th June 2026, meaning every major UK airline flying to Orlando now uses the same terminal.

 Is MCO Terminal C better than Terminals A and B?